Lodging Tax Facts & Resources for Businesses

 The premier provider of lodging performance benchmarking tools to mountain resorts throughout the western United States, DestiMetrics provides occupancy numbers on a 45-day forward looking basis.
 The information is an invaluable tool for local government, businesses, and nonprofit organizations to assist with strategic programming, staffing, purchasing, event planning, and more.
 Pictured: The team from DestiMetrics helped to educate the community about how to utilize the reports

-Learn about the PAC, Citizens for a Sustainable Community.
+Learn about the PAC, Residents for a Sustainable Community.

 Resources for Businesses that Collect Lodging Tax